 From transformational festivals in the desert to a music festival that has been running for over 50 years; these are the biggest and best music festivals in the world!

-Read on for a selection of the most awe-inspiring music festivals across the globe to add to your festival bucket list and daydream about when you’re sat in the office; at least that’s what I’ll be doing!!
+Read on for a selection of the most awe-inspiring music festivals across the globe to add to your festival bucket list and daydream about when you’re sitting in the office; at least that’s what I’ll be doing!!
 We’ve included some of the most incredible, must-visit festivals around the globe but we’re always looking to discover more – if you’d like to submit something then please get in touch!

 The very Best Music Festivals in the World as selected by international festival lovers